drogue-iot/drogue-ajour/README.md

   "offset": 0, // Offset in firmware exchange
   "size": 5, // Size of data
   "data": aGVsbG8= // Base64-encoded firmware block
-  "final": false,
 }
 ```

 4a.
-When a device is seeing the "SYNCED" operation, it should make sure it's current firmware version is marked as 'good'.
+When a device is seeing the "SYNC" operation, it should make sure it's current firmware version is marked as 'good'.
 The 'poll' field can be used as a heuristic of how long the device should wait before checking in again.

 4b.
 When a device is seeing the "WRITE" operation, it should write the provided data to it's storage.
 Once persisted, it should report back using the same payload as in (1) but with some additional fields: